trisharma505/trisharma505/README.md

 ### 👋 Hi, I'm Trisha Sharma!

-🎓 **Junior @ UIUC** — Computer Science + Statistics Minor
+🎓 **I am a Junior at UIUC majoring in Computer Science with a Statistics Minor
-💡 Passionate about building data-driven applications, solving real-world problems, and using AI responsibly.
+💡 Passionate about building data-driven applications, solving real-world problems using new technologies, and collaborating with teams to create innovative and efficient solutions.

 ---

 ### 🚀 What I'm Working On
 - Developing a **Course Scheduling App** for UIUC students
-- Building **RAG-based chatbots** at COUNTRY Financial
+- Building an **AI powered personal assistent** at COUNTRY Financial
-- Exploring **machine learning + optimization**
+- Exploring **data science, machine learning, and optimization**

 ---